 Hubbell's cybersecurity program is managed by a dedicated CISO who has over a decade of information technology and program management experience.
 The CISO is responsible for leading our enterprise-wide cybersecurity program and assessing, monitoring, and managing our cybersecurity risks.
 These responsibilities include overseeing cybersecurity governance programs, testing our compliance with standards, remediating known risks, completing cybersecurity risk management activities related to acquisition due diligence and integration, and leading our employee cybersecurity training program.
 The CISO stays current with the latest developments in cybersecurity and the evolving threat landscape to inform cybersecurity prevention, detection, mitigation, and remediation efforts.
 The CISO implements and oversees processes for the regular monitoring of our information systems.
 This includes processes to identify potential vulnerabilities.
 In the event of a cybersecurity incident, the CISO is equipped with a detailed incident response plan which outlines the steps to be followed from incident detection to mitigation, notifications, and recovery.
-Notifications include functional areas (including legal), senior management and the Board, as applicable.
-We have adopted and enforce various enterprise-wide policies relating to cybersecurity, to ensure the ongoing protection of our systems including, policies to identify, classify, and protect company data, manage vulnerabilities, and perform user access reviews.
+Notifications include functional areas (including legal), senior management activities related to acquisition of our systems including, policies to identify, classify, and protect company data, manage vulnerabilities, and perform user access reviews.
 We further conduct drills of our incident response plan to prepare incident response teams and provide cybersecurity training and phishing simulations throughout the year via our enterprise learning management systems.